jpetanjek/Project-Refine/Docs/GameModeConfiguration.md

+# Game Mode Configuration
+This page explains how to configure Escalation maps and factions.

 # Mission Headers and Worlds
 Configuration of maps is achieved by both world and mission header which launches that world.